 In August 2018, NNSA prepared another SA to the Y-12 SWEIS (2018 SA; DOE/EIS-0387-SA-03) (NNSA 2018), which evaluated the environmental impacts of continuing site operations against the existing Y-12 SWEIS to determine if significant changes or new information warranted a supplemental or new SWEIS.
-In the SA, NNSA determined that Y-12 continuing operations were not significantly different than those evaluated in the 2011 SWEIS.
+In the 2018 SA, NNSA determined that Y-12 continuing operations were not significantly different than those evaluated in the 2011 SWEIS.

 On September 24, 2019, a Memorandum Opinion and Order was issued by the U.S. District Court for the Eastern District of Tennessee as a result of the July 2017 federal lawsuit (USDC 2019).
 The Court ruled that NNSA is not required to prepare a new or supplemental SWEIS due to the decision to construct a smaller-scale UPF project and continue some EU operations in the ELP facilities.
 However, the Court also ruled that "new information revealed since the 2011 SWEIS requires further analysis," and consistent with that ruling, the Court vacated the 2016 SA, the 2016 amended ROD, and the 2018 SA.
-Further, the Court ordered that NNSA "shall conduct further NEPA analysis-- including at a minimum, a supplement analysis-- that includes an unbounded accident analysis of earthquake consequences at the Y-12 site, performed using updated seismic hazard analyses that incorporated the 2014 USGS map."1
+Further, the Court ordered that NNSA "shall conduct further NEPA analysis-- including at a minimum, a supplement analysis-- that includes an unbounded accident analysis of earthquake consequences at the Y-12 site, performed using updated seismic hazard analyses that incorporated the 2014 USGS map."

 On October 4, 2019, NNSA amended its July 2011 ROD for the Y-12 SWEIS to reflect its decision to continue to implement, on an interim basis, the hybrid approach previously approved in the vacated 2016 AROD.
 As the Court previously ruled in its Order, that hybrid approach, which combined elements of the two alternatives previously analyzed in the Y-12 SWEIS, was adequately analyzed within the range of alternatives considered in the Y-12 SWEIS.
-The 2019 AROD enables NNSA to implement safety improvements consistent with the Court Order and conduct the required additional NEPA documentation which is contained in this SA.
-Once this process is completed, NNSA could issue a new AROD describing what, if any, changes it has decided to make in light of that analysis.
+The 2019 AROD enables NNSA to conduct the required additional NEPA documentation which is contained in this SA, while continuing to implement safety improvements previously approved in the 2016 AROD, pending the completion of the additional analysis ordered by the Court.
+Once this process is completed, NNSA plans to issue a new AROD describing what, if any, changes it has decided to make in light of that analysis.